-All inspections will reflect the existing context of operating environments and service pressures within NHS Scotland acute hospitals and other health settings.
-Intelligence may highlight concerns that would suggest a safe delivery of care inspection would be beneficial to support improvement.
+All inspections will reflect the existing context of operating environments and service pressures within NHS Scotland Mental Health inpatient services.
+Intelligence may highlight concerns that would suggest a Safe Delivery of Care inspection would be beneficial to support improvement.

 Our Safe Delivery of Care inspections will be unannounced and the hospitals to be inspected will be based on all available intelligence (see section: Data gathering and intelligence).